Want to innovate government? Focus on culture

 “Parachuting” change agents into an organization is great, but if you really want to inject innovation in government, target the support roles.
 Non-technical stakeholders have increasingly become the “blockers” in the true software sense of the term, and today, it is they, not the underlying technology, that is in need of innovating.

-If you want to foster innovation, when an innovator approaches a non-technical stakeholder, there needs to be a common appreciation for one another’s craft, and more importantly, a common vocabulary.
+To foster innovation, when an innovator approaches a non-technical stakeholder, there needs to be a common appreciation for one another’s craft, and more importantly, a common vocabulary.
 I’m not suggesting the typical government alphabet soup of PRA and ATOs, but the type of shared perspective and mutual respect that you’d expect between skinny-jeaned peers at a stereotypical San Francisco startup.
 Heck, even GitHub’s accountant learned how to code in her spare time.
 It’s not impossible.

 The missing punch